shreif633/rusty-sword/README.md

 - components that can be used by any plugin including 3rd party plugins
 - components that are private to a system should not be in this folder
 - should be broken into small components that are the minimum set of information that needs to be accessed on a use case

+### bundles
+- prefab that groups components, follows same rules as components

 ### framework
 - do not touch this folder